Coding field, enter the name of the field, a colon, and the text.

 Note: Only in methods 2 & 3 you can change sort criteria to sort by Bates.

 To find docs with a specific tag, you can search - "tag:tagvalue"

-To save a search, enter your search criteria, execute your search, then click the icon next to the Search button.
+To save a search, enter your search criteria, execute your search, then click the Save button.